d-gamedev-team/wave-d/README.md

 ## What's this?

-wave-d is a tiny library to load WAV audio files.
+wave-d is a tiny library to load/save WAV audio files.

 ## Licenses